Advance your career.

 Post-secondary education administrators work in colleges, universities, community colleges, and technical and trade schools.
 Employment is projected to grow 8 percent from 2020 to 2030, according to the U.S. Bureau of Labor Statistic's Occupational Outlook Handbook.

-UToledo encourages our graduate students to present, write, and publish.
+UToledo encourages our graduate students to present, write, and publish their own independent research.
 Funds are available to help pay for travel to conferences.
-The Russel Center Scholarship is geared to support the research activity of all students in the Higher Education program.
+The Russel Center Scholarship is geared to support the research activity of all students in the program.

-The certificate in Higher Education Administration is designed for students interested in studying institutional administration and higher education learning environments.
+The certificate in Higher Education Administration is designed for students interested in studying institutional administration and higher education learning environments but who don't want to complete a master's degree.

 The certificate is a 12 credit-hour program.
 It is available to students from any major.
 Courses may be included as part of a master's program with the approval of the faculty advisor.
 All coursework is completed online.